Cheshakoneko/Calcifer_circ2MHC/README.md

 >-ubsjr_filter   Minimum unique backsplice junction supporting reads for high confidence circRNAs (optional, default = 2)

 >-min   Minimum amino acid length for circRNA peptides (needs to be >= 4) (optional, default = 10)

+>-strand Strand of the read data (yes, no, reverse).
+Needed if read data is stranded, used for htseq-count.